-Do you agree with the Spatial Plan's vision?
-If so, why?
-If not, why not? "...An incredible town of preserved beauty, the most revered town in New Zealand.
+'A thriving hub where the hinterland meets the coast and old and new grow together sustainably to support more choice, character and connection.' "...An incredible town of preserved beauty, the most revered town in New Zealand.
 Beautiful architecture with thriving businesses, happy people and the best place to raise you family. Ōamaru has it all!..."